marlietandoc/marlietandoc.github.io/content/project/tod/index.md

 ---
 title: When is the best time to learn?
 summary:  Not a morning person?
-Most below the age of 30 think so.
-In a collaboration with Harvard Medical School, we tested whether or not college students do in fact learn and process new information worse in the morning.
-Remarkably, we find that <strong> the morning is the best time to learn new information</strong>, especially when we have to go beyond what we learned, and transfer it to new scenarios.
+Most people below the age of 30 would say so.
+But, in this collaboration with Harvard Medical School, we tested whether or not college students do in fact learn and process information worse in the morning.
+Remarkably, we find that <strong> the morning is actually the best time to learn new information</strong>, especially when we have to go beyond what we learned, and transfer it to new scenarios.

 tags:
   - Research